 Minnesota consistently ranks as one of the best places for bass fishing in the country.
 Anglers from all over the United States talk about Minnesota’s lakes and rivers as ideal for catching smallmouth and largemouth bass.
-Here’s a guide to four major bass fishing areas and 16 of their notable lakes, rivers and streams.

 Minnesota’s central region offers some of the most diverse waters in the state, with a wide variety of lakes and rivers on which to cast your line.

 North of Brainerd near Crosslake, the Whitefish Chain of Lakes is 14,620 acres of the most diverse structure found in a Minnesota lake.
 A favorite place for tournaments, great catches of both largemouth and smallmouth bass can be found in most of the dozen or so lakes that make up the chain.
-Lake Minnewaska’s 7,110 acres are located just south of Alexandria and are relatively shallow, with a maximum depth of 32 feet and three public access points.
+Lake Minnewaska's 7,110 acres are located just south of Alexandria and are relatively shallow, with a maximum depth of 32 feet and 3 public access points.

 Minnesota’s great northwest is home to the state’s largest lakes and the headwaters of the Mississippi River.
 Because of this, all types of fishing, including bass fishing, are big here.